PolyMeilex/Neothesia/README.md

 * (Maybe) Support Windows in future

 ## Windows Build?
-For now I will not support windows build 😰, it is really annoying to open VM every time I want to test something, if you are windows user and you have bare minimum c++ knowledge, you can easly port it yourself.
+For now I will not support windows build 😰, it is really annoying to open VM every time I want to test something, if you are windows user and you have bare minimum c++ knowledge, you can easily port it yourself.
-I would realy appreciate any help in maintaining windows branch.
+I would really appreciate any help in maintaining windows branch.

 If you want to become full time windows maintainer you are welcome to do so,
 You will have special place in my heart if you do so 😉